 If you’re interested in this opportunity please email firstname.lastname@example.org no later than July 26, 2013 and include your child’s size and their gender (if you have more than one child, please include the size and gender of each so we can send you appropriate PFDs).
 Please feel free to share this post with other bloggers in your network who you feel may be a good fit for this opportunity.

-All blogs will be reviewed for post and content quality.
+be reviewed for post and content quality.
 We’re looking for authentic posts from those who love to take pictures and/or videos of products in action, a good social media presence is also desired but not necessary.

 Though I am embarrassed to admit it, I have never been able to help much with math homework.
 Sure, I’m a grown man and should know a few things, but advanced mathematics isn’t something I was ever good at.
 Regardless of my grasp of the basics, I am far out of my depth when it comes to anything beyond geometry and basic algebra.
 So when it comes to helping the kids, my wife and I call in a pro (a local math teacher who tutors on the side) – and I stay out of the way.
 This is a good idea.